openstack/api-sig/guidelines/http.rst

 Failure Codes
 ~~~~~~~~~~~~~

-* If the call results in the OpenStack user exceeding his or her quota, the
+* If the request results in the OpenStack user exceeding his or her quota, the
   return code should be **403 Forbidden**.
 Do **not** use **413 Request
   Entity Too Large**.

 * For badly formatted requests, the return code should be **400 Bad Request**.
   Do **not** use **422 Unprocessable Entity**.

-* If a call is made to a known resource URI, but the HTTP method used for the
+* If a request is made to a known resource URI, but the HTTP method used for
-  request is not supported for that resource, the return code should be **405
+  the request is not supported for that resource, the return code should be
-  Method Not Allowed**.
-The response should include the `Allow` header with
+  **405 Method Not Allowed**.
+The response should include the `Allow` header
-  the list of accepted request methods for the resource.
+  with the list of accepted request methods for the resource.

-* If a call is made which attempts to perform an action on a resource which is
+* If a request is made which attempts to perform an action on a resource which
-  already performing that action and therefore the request cannot be fulfilled
+  is already performing that action and therefore the request cannot be
-  (eg snapshotting an instance which is already in the process of
+  fulfilled (eg snapshotting an instance which is already in the process of
   snapshotting), the return code should be **409 Conflict**.

 * A **500 Internal Server Error** should **not** be returned to the user for